jasonm/jasonm.github.com/source/_posts/2011-12-10-bulk-populating-twitter-lists.markdown

 6. Add the screen names to the list.

-   Replace the list slug, your screen name, and the comma separated list of screennames that will go into the list with your own values:
+   Replace the list slug, your screen name, and the comma separated list of screen names that will go into the list with your own values:

        $ twurl -X POST
                -d "slug=sweet-songs&owner_screen_name=jayunit&screen_name=donkeysong,brian,gabe5000"